subhoney/sdi_open_water_scuba_diver_instructor/README.md

 ## Introduction

 SDI doesn't do printed manuals anymore.
 That kinda bugs me.
 This is a printable, searchable manual with some extra material.

+Created and largely finished in 2021; if you're using this manual, be careful of standard- or information-drift.

 ## TODOs